shaulliv/SQLMonitor/README.md

 1 - if tabel is being activley written to.<br />
 0 - if table is not being activley written to.

+If the Table is empty the script completes successfully but returnes no result.

 ### **Description of the different scripts**

 ***CompareDB_30_min_UTC_print.sql*** - checkes running count field now and 30 minutes ago in **UTC** time.